-G0 Please provide the URL of your institution's net price calculator:

-Provide 2017-2018 academic year costs of attendance for the following categories that are applicable to your institution.
+G1 time and provide an approximate of year costs of attendance will be averaged. date (i.e., month/day) when

+3 1 time and provide an approximate of year costs of attendance will be averaged. date (i.e., month/day) when

-Check here if your institution's 2017-2018 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2017-2018 academic year costs of attendance will be available: JULY 2017
+3 1 Undergraduate full-time tuition, Check here if your institution's 2018-2019 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2018-2019 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2017-2018 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2018-2019 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or

+activity fees.)
+Do not include op lional fees (e.g., parking, laboratory use).

 31 First-Year Undergraduates

-i1 PRIVATE INSTITUTIONS -
+3 1 PRIVATE INSTITUTIONS

 Tuition:

-1 PUBLIC INSTITUTIONS
+3 1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

-61 PUBLIC INSTITUTIONS
+1 PUBLIC INSTITUTIONS

-In-state (out-of-district): \$14,062.50 \$15,697.50
+In-state (out-of-district): \$14,460 \$16,650

-61 PUBLIC INSTITUTIONS
+31 PUBLIC INSTITUTIONS

-Out-of-state: \$37,890 \$39,082.50
+Out-of-state: \$39,765 \$41,002.50

-51 NONRESIDENT ALIENS
+1 NONRESIDENT ALIENS

-Tuition: \$37,890 \$39,082.50
+Tuition: \$39,765 \$41,002.50

 1 REQUIRED FEES:

-1 ROOM AND BOARD: 1
+1 ROOM AND BOARD:

-(on-campus) \$9,734 \$9,734
+(on-campus) \$10,322 \$10,322

-31 ROOM ONLY: \$3,734 ψ0,104
+1 ROOM ONLY:

-(on-campus) \$4,020 \$4,020
+(on-campus) \$4,292 \$4,292

-31 BOARD ONLY: ψ4,020 ψ4,020
+BOARD ONLY:

-DOAND ONLY.
+1 (on compute mool plan) \$6,030 \$6,030

-(on-campus meal plan) \$5,714
+1 (on-campus meal plan) •

-61 and board fee (if your \$5,714
+61 (on-campus meai pian)

-61 61 Comprehensive tuition and room college cannot provide separate t board fees): and board fee (if your
+51 51 Comprehensive tuition and room a

-61 61 Comprehensive tuition and room college cannot provide separate t board fees): Other: and board fee (if your uition and room and \$5,714 Maximum

-51 51 Comprehensive tuition and room college cannot provide separate t board fees): and board fee (if your uition and room and Maximum
+Comprehensive tuition and room a college cannot provide separate tu

+Comprehensive tuition and room a

-61 61 62 62 Comprehensive tuition and room college cannot provide separate t board fees): Other: Number of credits per term a stuc and board fee (if your uition and room and Maximum
+1 Comprehensive tuition and room a college cannot provide separate tuboard fees):

-61 61 62 62 63 Comprehensive tuition and room college cannot provide separate t board fees): Other: Number of credits per term a stuc and board fee (if your uition and room and Minimum
+Comprehensive tuition and room a college cannot provide separate tu

-61 61 62 63 63 63 Comprehensive tuition and room college cannot provide separate t board fees): Other: Number of credits per term a stuc stated full-time tuition and board fee (if your uition and room and Minimum
+1 Comprehensive tuition and room a college cannot provide separate tuboard fees):

-31 32 32 33 33 34 Comprehensive tuition and room college cannot provide separate t board fees): Other: Number of credits per term a stuc stated full-time tuition and board fee (if your uition and room and lent can take for the f study (e.g., sophomore, Minimum Yes X No
+1 Comprehensive tuition and room a college cannot provide separate tuboard fees): Minimum Maximum

+stated full-time tuition

+junior, senior)?

+program?

+G3 Do tuition and fees vary by year of study (e.g., sophomore,

+Do tuition and fees vary by undergraduate instructional

-If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?